-I believe that the Shraddha Team of social workers, nurses, doctors & everyone involved are the backbone of the Shraddha success, whatever little has come over way.
-The most important factor being their capacity to think from the heart in any given situation.
-Emotions over logic has been the USP of our functioning.
+I believe that the Shraddha Team of social workers, nurses, doctors and all involved are the backbone of

+Shraddha success, whatever little has come our way.
+The most important factor being their capacity to think from the heart in any situation.
+Emotions over logic has been the USP of their functioning.

-Our Project Coordinator Denit Mathew has picked up roadside destitutes spotted by him & brought them to our Centre on his personal motorcycle.
-On one occasion, he, his wife Jyoti & his child had just come back from a vacation when on the platform of the railway station they spotted a young mentally ill destitute girl.
+Our Project Coordinator (now Fellow Trustee) Denit Mathew has rescued roadside destitutes spotted by him and brought them to our Centre on his personal motorcycle.
+On one occasion, he, his wife Jyoti and his child had just come back from a vacation when on the platform of the railway station they spotted a young mentally ill destitute girl.
 They cajoled her and brought her with them to our Centre.

-Just as another social worker of ours Farzana Ansari, who happened to get off at Sholapur station for a cup of tea while returning from Hyderabad, saw a mentally ill young man, destitute and helplessly wandering on the railway platform.
-Not even having the time to take out a ticket, she ushered him into the train, explained to all concerned in the train compartment about the work she was involved in, and brought the man to our Karjat Center.
+Another social worker Farzana Ansari, who happened to get off at Sholapur station for a cup of tea while returning from Hyderabad, saw a mentally ill young man helplessly wandering on the railway platform.
+Not even having the time to take out a ticket, she ushered him into the train, explained to all concerned in the train compartment about the work she was involved in, and brought the man to our Center.
 Everyone in the train praised her for her proactiveness in the matter.